torsday/notebook/GLOSSARY.md

 ## Interface

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

+## Java

+A general-purpose computer programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
+It is intended to let application developers "write once, run anywhere."

+## Java EE

+Java Enterprise Edition.
+It adds libraries to Java SE which provide functionality to deploy fault-tolerant, distributed, multi-tier Java software, based largely on modular components running on an application server.

+## Java SE

+Java Standard Edition.
+This is the core Java programming platform.
+It contains all of the libraries and APIs that any Java programmer should learn (java.lang, java.io, java.math, java.net, java.util, etc...).

+## Java Virtual Machine

+An abstract computing machine that enables a computer to run a Java program.

+## JVM

+see Java Virtual Machine.

 ## jQuery